In bodybuilding, many people came but Ronnie Coleman is the one of champion of the champion, who created a history in the bodybuilding world.

-Coleman’s successful journey in bodybuilding inspired and motivated all bodybuilders and taught to all create a positive attitude in a tough time, believe in yourself, and never give up in life.
+Coleman’s successful journey in bodybuilding inspired and motivated all bodybuilders and taught all to create a positive attitude in a tough time, believe in ourselves, and never give up in life.

-After multiple surgeries he still willing to be in gym life, he never considers his pain than this his life goal.
-According to my thought, he is the champion of champion in bodybuilding.
+After multiple surgeries he still willing to be in gym life, he never considers his pain than his life goal.
+According to my thought, he is the champion in bodybuilding.